-About 3 years before she needed us, our client got hurt at work when she slipped on gravel at a basketball court.
+About 3 years before she needed us, our client got hurt at work when she slipped on gravel at a basketball court at the Charles Lea Center in Spartanburg.
 She tore a right knee ligament, her ACL.
 The employer’s workers’ compensation insurance company paid for her initial treatment.
 After she developed problems with her left knee caused by her right knee work injury, the insurance company refused to provide treatment.
 She came to Rob, who filed for a hearing before a Workers’ Compensation Commissioner to get treatment.
 Before the hearing, Rob convinced the insurance company to treat the left knee.

 This case shows how aggressive workers’ compensation insurance companies can be in denying injured workers treatment to inflate the insurance company’s bottom line.
 Several months later, the insurance company again denied treatment by refusing to pay for an operation recommended by the surgeon, who the insurance company selected.
 The insurance company claimed it shouldn’t pay because Medicare deemed the surgery experimental.
 Rob requested another hearing.